 The order in which the thali is presented is also given utmost importance.
-When arranging a meal, consider thali as a clock, the number 12 position is salt, to its left is a lemon wedge, and then to the left are array of chutneys, pickles (Lonache) and salads (koshimbeers).
+When arranging a meal, consider thali as a clock, the number 12 position is salt, to its left is a lemon wedge, and then to the left are an array of chutneys, pickles (Lonache) and salads (koshimbeers).
 To the right side of salt are different vegetables like paatal bhaji(vegetable curry), paale bhaji (leafy greens), suki bhaaji (dry stir fry), usal(sprouts), Amti (daals).
-Cooked white rice is molded in a small mound called bhatachi mood, with a bright yellow plain daal (varan) anointed with a dollop of clarified butter (toop).
+Cooked white rice is moulded in a small mound called bhatachi mood, with a bright yellow plain daal (varan) anointed with a dollop of clarified butter (toop).

 The Punjabi cuisine is known for its liberal use of dairy products such as butter, ghee (clarified butter), and paneer (cottage cheese).
-Since Punjab is the bread basket of India, wheat is a key ingredient and the naans cooked in tandoor ovens are world famous.Perennial favorites include sarson ka saag, aloo paratha, dal tadka, and chole.
+Since Punjab is the bread basket of India, wheat is a key ingredient and the naans cooked in tandoor ovens are world famous.Perennial favourites include sarson ka saag, aloo paratha, dal tadka, and chole.
 Of course, non-vegetarian items such as butter chicken are popular too!
 Capping off a Punjabi thali with hot jalebis is something worth trying!

 8. Bengali Thali

 There is something fishy about Bengali cuisine!
 Fish is an essential item along with rice and lentils in any Bengali meal.
-But that doesn’t mean there is lack of vegetarian dishes.
+But that doesn’t mean there is the lack of vegetarian dishes.
 Here is an assortment of vegetarian items that can find a place in the thali – Ucche Bhaja, Begun Bhaja, Aloo Poshto, Cholar Dal, Chanar Dalna, Aam Pora Sherbat, and the sweet Rosogolla!
-Here is a unique set of recipes if you want to try authentic bengali dishes.
+Here is a unique set of recipes if you want to try authentic Bengali dishes.